Azure/az-cgpu-onboarding/Confidential-GPU-H100-Manual-Installation-(PMK-for-Windows).md

 ## Introduction

-The following steps help create a Confidential GPU Windows Virtual Machine with an H100 NVIDIA GPU and a Platform Managed Key (PMK) using manual instructions.
+The following steps help create a Confidential GPU Virtual Machine with an H100 NVIDIA GPU and a Platform Managed Key (PMK) using manual instructions.

 -----------------------------------------------